60 Hudson Street: Other interior spaces

-The second floor contained a gymnasium, a library, and a school for the education of messengers, while the upper floors contained mechanical shops, offices, and equipment rooms.
+Next to the lobby, on the corner of Hudson and Thomas Streets, was a cafeteria that could serve 5,000 workers per day.
+The second floor contained a gymnasium, a library, and a school for the education of messengers.

+Upon the building's completion, Western Union's operating departments and supporting staff occupied 17 floors.
+The upper floors contained mechanical shops, offices, and equipment rooms.
 The ninth floor included laboratories for the company, and the 24th floor served as a "presidential suite".
 The eleventh through fifteenth floors were devoted to facilities for Western Union's different modes of communication: simplex printers, multiplex transmitters, marine and stock ticker tapes, Morse code equipment, and telephone equipment.
 Four additional floors were set aside for the possible future expansion of these facilities.
 This reinforced 60 Hudson Street's role as "the heart of a nerve system of wires and cables reaching to every corner of the nation and the world."

 The building featured 70 e6ft of cable and 30 mi of conduits, as well as a power plant.
 Pneumatic tubes led from 60 Hudson Street to twenty-five branch offices in Lower and Midtown Manhattan, allowing for the easy transport of pneumatic tube mail in the city.
 Some of these tubes were later repurposed to hold cables for the Internet companies that occupied the building.

 History

-Context and planning

 Western Union, founded in 1851, became a major provider of telegraph services in the late 19th century.
 In 1875, it built the Western Union Telegraph Building at 195 Broadway between Dey Street and Fulton Street.
 Western Union was acquired by AT&T in 1909, and the next year, AT&T revealed plans to improve Western Union's offices "for the accommodation of the public and the welfare" of workers.
-William W. Bosworth was commissioned to design a new headquarters on the same site, the present 195 Broadway, which was completed in 1916.
+William W. Bosworth was commissioned to design new headquarters on the same site, the present 195 Broadway, which was completed in 1916.
 The newer Broadway building came to be mainly associated with AT&T, to the extent that by the 1920s, Western Union did not have a building with which its headquarters was mainly associated.
 Simultaneously, work proceeded on 24 Walker Street, a shared-operations building erected five blocks north on the current 32 Avenue of the Americas site in 1911–1914.

 AT&T, under indictment of the Sherman Act, sold its shares in Western Union in 1913 due to the threat of antitrust action.
 Under the tenure of Western Union president Newcomb Carlton, the company's operations grew and its equipment was upgraded to modern standards.

-Construction

-Western Union began land acquisition at the site of 60 Hudson Street in 1924, ultimately buying up the whole block between Worth, Hudson, and Thomas Streets and West Broadway.
-The site was close to 24 Walker Street, as well as the company's major clients in Lower Manhattan: the American Stock Exchange at their Trinity Place building, the New York Cotton Exchange, the New York Produce Exchange, and the ticker service on Wall Street.
-It was projected that the Western Union Building's completion would raise land values along Worth Street.